JaclynSB/Games/README.md

 # Games
-Making games to continue learning and improve my Python
+Making games to continue my learning in Python